 \subsection{Reconstruction of bifurcation diagram}

-We consider the Rössler system~\eqref{rossler} and add a variable controll parameter $\eta$ to the right-hand-side of the $y$ equation.
-The reservoir then ovserves the resulting system states and learns to repdouce the system's behaviour for different $\eta$.
+We consider the Rössler system~\eqref{rossler} and add a variable control parameter $\eta$ to the right-hand-side of the $y$ equation.
+The reservoir then observes the resulting system states and learns to reproduce the system's behavior for different $\eta$.
 The variation of $\eta$ allows us to probe the bifurcation structure of the system.
 In the following, we first use several data sections corresponding to different constant $\eta$ values to reconstruct the bifurcation diagram, and secondly, consider a time-dependent, stochastic $\eta(t)$ to mimic less controlled real world situations.

 First, we generate trajectories for four different constant values of $\eta$ (indicated by vertical lines in Fig.~\ref{biffurcation}) and use them to train a single reservoir model.
 After training, we estimate the bifurcation diagram by varying $\eta$ in the trained reservoir.
 The diagram is constructed by plotting the local maxima of the variable $x(t)$ over time, see Fig.~\ref{biffurcation}.
 The diagram is obtained from only one reservoir trained on data corresponding to four values of $\eta$ as input to the reservoir.